drusellers/site/content/values/man.md

 Today I live this value, by trying to really see people.
 To connect with them as a human that is going through the same wild shit show that I am.
 Seeing many things for the first time.
 Feeling fragile, and acting robust.

+- Greet people by Name when you can
+- Find people in their eyes (don't be a creep)
+- Talk to more people
+- Have patience for them

 [//]: # (I was once asked what does it mean to be Masculine?)

 [//]: # ()